Nortel's legal mess pits bondholders against retirees

 Nortel Networks was once the largest telecommunication equipment company in North America, but since it filed for bankruptcy in 2009 it has earned a new label: one of the world's most complicated legal proceedings.

-Bondholders, suppliers, governments and former employees from around the globe hold $20 billion in claims based on different insolvency laws and are competing for Nortel's last remaining asset - $9 billion in cash.
+Bondholders, suppliers, governments and former employees from around the globe hold $20 billion (12 billion pounds) in claims based on different insolvency laws and are competing for Nortel's last remaining asset - $9 billion in cash.

 On Monday, Ontario Chief Justice Warren Winkler, who has spent the past few months analyzing proposals, begins a week of talks in a Toronto hotel intended to find common ground.